NHSDigital/senderid/README.md

 ### RCS Business Messaging

+The universally accepted standard for the displayed name of an RBM agent is 25 characters.

 #### Rule Set

-NHSNoReply is required prefix for all agents that will not be monitoring the reply from participants.
+NHSNoReply is required prefix for all agents that will not be monitoring the reply from participants (approximately 90% of current SMS traffic from the NHS fits this description).

 If the agent is designed to be 2 way, NHS may be substituted instead of NHSNoReply.